CmrxRecon/CMRxRecon/README.md

 You are free to use and/or refer to the CMRxRecon challenge and datasets in your own research after the embargo period (Dec 2023), provided that you cite the following manuscripts:

 Reference of the imaging acquisition protocol:
-1. Wang C, Lyu J, Wang C, Wang S, et al. CMRxRecon: An open cardiac MRI dataset for the competition of accelerated image reconstruction.  https://doi.org/10.48550/arXiv.2309.10836
+1. Wang C, Lyu J, Wang S, et al. CMRxRecon: An open cardiac MRI dataset for the competition of accelerated image reconstruction[J]. arXiv preprint arXiv:2309.10836, 2023.
 2. Wang C, Li Y, Lv J, et al. Recommendation for Cardiac Magnetic Resonance Imaging-Based Phenotypic Study: Imaging Part.
 Phenomics.
 2021, 1(4): 151-170. https://doi.org/10.1007/s43657-021-00018-x

 Other reference (optional for citation):